syvsto/booster2024_wasm_components/task1.md

 ### 01.1.1 WebAssembly Interface Types

-The `greeter.wit` file contains the imports and exports that allow this WebAssembly component to be used externally.
+The `greeter.wit` file contains the imports and exports for this WebAssembly component.
-Every `.wit` contract needs two things, a `package` declaration (at the top of the file), and the declaration of a `world`.
+Every `.wit` file needs two things, a `package` declaration (at the top of the file), and the declaration of a `world`.

 1. We have provided a basic world for our Python application in `tasks/01/greeter-py/greeter-py.wit`.
 Take a look at the file to familiarize yourself with WIT syntax.